oracle/docker-images/OracleDatabase/SingleInstance/README.md

 The character set for the database is set during creating of the database.
 11gR2 Express Edition supports only UTF-8.
 You can set the character set for the Standard Edition 2 and Enterprise Edition during the first run of your container and may keep separate folders containing different tablespaces with different character sets.

+**NOTE**: This section is intended for container images 19c or higher which has patching extension support.
+By default, these images are slim, hence, some components are removed from the image.
+These removed components cause problems while patching after building patching extension.
+So, to use patching extension one should use additional build argument `-o '--build-arg SLIMMING=false'` while building the container image.
+Example command for building the container image is as follows:

+    ./buildContainerImage.sh -i -e -v 19.3.0 -o '--build-arg SLIMMING=false'

 ### Running Oracle Database in a container

 #### Running Oracle Database Enterprise and Standard Edition 2 in a container